Skin Testing Policy at The Salon Langley Park, Durham

 It is recommended to repeat a skin test if you do have a colouring treatment for a length of time, or if your health has changed.

-We appreciate that many of our clients may have been colouring their hair for many years, however the recent increase in the amount of people experiencing reactions and sensitivity to hair colour and the severity of some of those reactions have lead us to adopt this responsible policy.
+We appreciate that many of our clients may have been colouring their hair for many years, however, the recent increase in the number of people experiencing reactions and sensitivity to hair colour and the severity of some of those reactions have lead us to adopt this responsible policy.

 We have the most up to date skin testing options available for our client’s safety and convenience including PPD and Ammonia free hair colour and scalp protection products.

-For more information please contact The Salon by calling 0191 373 3366.
+For more information please contact The Salon by using the links below.
 Read more on why you shouldn’t skip the skin test here.